Articles > Criminal Justice > Criminal justice vs criminology degrees and careers

 Related fields, such as forensic investigation, also require knowledge of criminal justice, but such specialties require additional training.

 Criminologists can apply their knowledge in the field as investigators, detectives, profilers or analysts for law enforcement agencies.
 Criminologists may also work for organizations that focus on public policy.
-Additionally, a criminology degree can prepare you for private-sector jobs as a security or loss prevention specialist.
+Additionally, a criminology degree can prepare for private-sector jobs as a security or loss prevention specialist.

-Criminologists can work in some of the same law enforcement careers as criminal justice majors.
+In terms of the criminal justice vs criminology paths, criminologists can work in some of the same law enforcement careers as criminal justice majors.

 Salary ranges are not specific to students or graduates of University of Phoenix.
 Actual outcomes vary based on multiple factors, including prior work experience, geographic location and other factors specific to the individual.
 University of Phoenix does not guarantee employment, salary level or career advancement.
 BLS data is geographically based.
 Information for a specific state/city can be researched on the BLS website.